orientechnologies/orientdb-docs/Teleporter-Home.md

 Teleporter is fully compatible with several RDBMS that have a JDBC driver: we successfully tested Teleporter with Oracle, SQLServer, MySQL, PostgreSQL and HyperSQL.
 Teleporter manages all the necessary type conversions between the different DBMSs and imports all your data as Graph in OrientDB.

+NOTE: _This feature is available only in the [OrientDB Enterprise Edition](http://orientdb.com/orientdb-enterprise).
+If you are interested in a commercial license look at [OrientDB Subscription Packages](http://orientdb.com/support)_.

 ## How Teleporter works
 Teleporter looks for the specific DBMS meta-data in order to perform a logical inference of the source DB schema for the building of a corresponding graph model.
 Eventually the data importing phase is performed.